What is Bulldog Chocolate Poisoning?

 What can I feed my Bulldog that has Chocolate Poisoning?

-- Mix some charcoal with canned food (this encourages vomiting)
+- Charcoal mixed with canned food (to encourage vomiting)

 - Egg whites